When Nicola got in touch asking for help she was desperate to gain control of her life.

 O: How did you feel in your body at that time?

 N: Lethargic.
 Tired all the time, was out of breath a lot.
 There was an underlying sadness to life.
 I had massive sugar highs and lows.
 My joints ached, my ankles and back.
 I had to hold onto the stair rail to get downstairs on a morning.
 I even felt pain rolling over in bed.

 O: Why did you get in touch when you did?
 What made you think “I’ve got to do this now”?

 N: Well, I was about 80% sure I had to do it.
 The cycles of my trying and failing, the period of time between being on the wagon then falling off it, were getting shorter.
 It was also harder to get back on the wagon again once I’d failed.
 The thought of the effort required to make change was increasingly overwhelming.
 It was all too complicated.

-O: I like my scales.
-Right at the start, I’d asked you on a scale of 1-10 (10 being the most) how much confidence you felt on average and you said a 3.
+O: At the start, I asked you on a scale of 1-10 how much confidence you felt on average.
+You said a 3.
 What would you say it is now and what do you put that down to?

 N: An 8 now.
 I feel in control!
 I’ve lost the fear I had of other people’s opinions or being a failure.
 Because I look and feel like I want to, there’s a knock-on effect on the rest of my life.
 I enjoy being able to wear my clothes again.
 Physically I feel 100 times better!

 O: Doing things when we don’t feel like it is one of THE BIGGEST battles people face in making change.
 In the early weeks, you faced some moments of real struggle with your decision to have a consistent exercise habit.
 How did you persuade yourself to go for those walks?